 top of page

-A “Volunteer”, by definition, is anyone who, without compensation or expectation of compensation beyond pre-agreed reimbursement, performs a task at the direction of and on behalf of the TD Niagara Jazz Festival.
-A TD NJF Volunteer is “accepted” in their role by TD NJF and agrees to the TD Niagara Jazz Festival Volunteer Code of Conduct.
+A “Volunteer”, by definition, is anyone who, without compensation or expectation of compensation beyond pre-agreed reimbursement, performs a task at the direction of and on behalf of the Niagara Jazz Festival.
+A NJF Volunteer is “accepted” in their role by NJF and agrees to the Niagara Jazz Festival Volunteer Code of Conduct.

 “Staff” are year-round Core Team members, some of whom are volunteers.
 “Lead Volunteers” are volunteers with hands-on experience at the Festival in previous years, pre-Festival events and/or other festivals and events in roles related to the team they will manage.
 Your team may be led by either a Staff Member or a Lead Volunteer.